 Keeping teeth looking their absolute best can be a struggle.
 After all, many of us love enjoying a nice glass of burgundy wine.
-However, it doesn’t matter if you drink a glass after a long, hectic day of work, or sipping on a glass to celebrate a friend’s birthday; the fun can swiftly end when you begin to realize that the wine may be creating stains on your teeth.
+However, it doesn’t matter if you drink a glass after a long, hectic day of work, or sipping on a glass to celebrate a friend’s birthday; the fun can swiftly end when you begin to realize that the wine may be creating stains on the tooth surface.

 Nevertheless, you don’t need to give up on red wine forever.
 You can enjoy a glass of merlot and avoid wine stains on teeth with the following tips from Dr. Andres de Cardenas and his team.

 It can prove difficult to resist the urge to brush after drinking.
 As you drink, you may begin to see a purple tint appear on your teeth.
 Brushing during this time, mixed with the acidity in wine, can worsen wine stains on teeth while permanently damaging tooth enamel.

 The best recommendation to avoid wine stains involves preventative proactivity.
 Wine tannins seem to attract to plaque buildup.
 For this reason, brushing before a glass of red wine can help prevent wine stains on teeth.
 Brushing removes plaque buildup that you accumulate throughout the day.
 This makes it harder for wine coloration to stick, additionally assisting in preventing wine staining.

 We’re not saying to avoid white wine entirely.
 However, a common practice that many enthusiasts engage in is drinking white wine before a glass of red.
 Unfortunately, this contributes to wine stains sticking to teeth.

 White wine often contains more of an acidic composition than red.
 Acidity erodes enamel, and by drinking white wine before red, this can lead to susceptibility to the color and tannins in the red wine.